-Which network topology is considered the most suitable for an environment requiring robust fault tolerance and high traffic volume without a significant concern for setup and maintenance costs?
+Which network topology is most appropriate for an environment that demands the maximum possible fault tolerance and can carry very high traffic volumes, while cost and maintenance complexity are not major concerns?

 What are the key advantages of a mesh topology?